THE OFFICIAL VIEW

 Shadows of the Past

 At first glance, the resurgence of admiration for Stalin seems surprising.
-The leader of one of the 20th century’s bloodiest regimes, Stalin was responsible for the deaths of between ten million and 12 million people in peacetime.
+The leader of one of the 20th century’s bloodiest regimes, Stalin was responsible for the deaths of between ten and 12 million people in peacetime.
 At least five million of these died of starvation and disease in 1932-33, during a famine caused by the mass collectivization of agriculture.
 (Because the records are so scanty, accurate numbers are hard to determine.
 Some historians put the famine’s death toll even higher.)

 The most intense period of deliberate killing, although it saw fewer overall deaths, came during the Great Terror, which took place in 1937-1938.
 At Stalin’s direction, the Soviet secret police, known as the NKVD, killed hundreds of thousands of former kulaks (well-off peasants, stripped of their property during collectivization) and other “anti-Soviet elements,” along with members of ethnic minorities, especially Germans and Poles, who might be tempted to betray the Soviet Union.
 All told, nearly 700,000 people were shot in a roughly 15-month period that began in the summer of 1937.
-Many others were sent to the Gulag, the vast system of labour camps spanning the Soviet Union that held over 1.5 million people by the start of World War II.
+Many others were sent to the Gulag, the vast system of labour camps spanning the Soviet Union that held over 1.5 million people by the start of the Second World War.

 Despite this bloody history, Russian authorities today avoid giving official assessments of either the Soviet past in general or individual Communist leaders in particular.
 That was not always the case.